verboompj/Networking/IPv6 & IPv4 Dual Stack in Azure VNet.md

 # IPv6 & IPv4 Dual Stack in Azure VNet

 Azure supports IPv6 in a broad scope.
-VNets for instance can be configured for Dual Stack, just as Virtual Machines connected to a VNet.
+VNets for instance can be configured for Dual Stack, meaning running IPv4 and IPv6 side by side over the same Virtual Network, just as Virtual Machines connected to a VNet.
 This How-To is a quick demonstration of what can be setup with minimal efforts.